daisy/pipeline-modules/README.md

 - OmniLangLexer: based on Java's break iterators and a top-down approach.
 Works with any language (fallback lexer).
 - LightLexer.
 Works with any language (fallback lexer).
 It doesn't detect the words and may mistakenly detect groups of sentences rather than single sentences.
 - RuleBasedLexer: Works best for English and French.
 Should do OK with other Indo-European languages.
-Not suited for languages such as Japanese or Chinese.
+Not suitable for languages such as Japanese or Chinese.
 Cannot be used as a fallback lexer.

 ### Current Limitations

-- Has only been tested with DTBook documents;
+- Has only been thoroughly tested on DTBook documents;
-- The CSS inlining (in TTS modules) may be impacted by the partitioning of the content around the skippable elements;
-- Even if there are dictionaries of abbreviations, lexers encounter difficulties segmenting strings such as 'I like the U.S. John too.' (two sentences) and 'I like the G.R.R.
+- Even if there are dictionaries of abbreviations, lexers encounter difficulties in segmenting strings such as 'I like the U.S. John too.' (two sentences) and 'I like the G.R.R.
 Martin's books' (one sentence)
 - The NLP is not yet designed to allow word-level audio synchronization;
 - Some authors forget to add white spaces when there are already inline elements (e.g. span) to separate the words.
 Depending on the context, the break-detection steps can parse the text as if there were implicit spaces, although not always solicited by the authors.
 - Under certain circumstances, the break-detection step reorganizes the inline elements to keep the sentences where they should be (this lexing strategy is configurable though).
 This can have side effects on the CSS-based display and the meaning of the inline elements;
-- The general workflow makes the assumption that any @id added in the first stages will be left unchanged from the beginning to the end, i.e. the SMIL files generation.
 - Existing word elements are never kept;
-- Some of the existing sentence elements might be kept;
+- Some of the existing sentence elements might be discarded;
-- Lexicons (in TTS modules) wouldn't work well with elements that cannot contain sentences, such as the 'a' elements in dtbook110.
+- Lexicons (in TTS modules) wouldn't work well with elements that cannot contain word elements, such as the 'a' elements in dtbook110.